IMPLEMENTATION | March 18, 2019

 The champion should be a well-respected leader, who has strong communication and interpersonal skills and can influence others to practice evidence-based care.
 Being recognized as credible by their peers and senior management is vital.

 To be effective, champions need to take personal ownership of the initiative or quality improvement project.
-Champions also need to have proper training, resources, and authority.
+Champions of advance care planning also need to have proper training, resources, and authority.

 Champions can (and should) come from different levels of a healthcare organization: